 Two day dialogue on Community Engagement and Social Responsibility in Higher Education Institutions

-CERSSE, Jain University in collaboration with Participatory Research in Asia (PRIA) organized a workshop on “Community Engagement and Social Responsibility in Higher Education Institutions” and a report was released on the same.
+CERSSE, Jain (Deemed-to-be University) in collaboration with Participatory Research in Asia (PRIA) organized a workshop on “Community Engagement and Social Responsibility in Higher Education Institutions” and a report was released on the same.
 This Dialogue was discussion on the findings as contained in the Report.

 Inaugurating the Dialogue, Dr. B K Chandrashekar, Former Education Minister of Karnataka, admitted that he approached the issue with an element of skepticism and not cynicism.
 He underscored the importance of Community Engagement by Higher Educational Institutions but was unsure whether they had the right academic ambience, autonomy and initiative to pursue the same.
 Dr. B K Chandrashekar highlighted the increasing politicization of Higher Education and the impact of the same.

-Dr N Sundararajan, Vice Chancellor of Jain University highlighted the initiatives at Jain University towards Community Engagement and also highlighted the many efforts happening across the country towards promoting Community Engagement in Higher Education.
+Dr N Sundararajan, Vice Chancellor of Jain (Deemed-to-be University) highlighted the initiatives at Jain (Deemed-to-be University) towards Community Engagement and also highlighted the many efforts happening across the country towards promoting Community Engagement in Higher Education.

-Dr. Rajesh Tandon, the UNESCO Chair in Community Based Research in Social Responsibility in Higher Education at the Participatory Research in Asia (PRIA), introduced the broad theme of the Workshop and Dr. Reetika Syal, Assistant Professor, Jain University and Ms. Nayanatara Kurpad, Research Assistant, CERSSE, Jain University presented the Draft Report.
+Dr. Rajesh Tandon, the UNESCO Chair in Community Based Research in Social Responsibility in Higher Education at the Participatory Research in Asia (PRIA), introduced the broad theme of the Workshop and Dr. Reetika Syal, Assistant Professor, Jain (Deemed-to-be University) and Ms. Nayanatara Kurpad, Research Assistant, CERSSE, Jain (Deemed-to-be University) presented the Draft Report.

 At the different sessions of the Conference representatives from Bangalore, Tumkur, Mysore, Christ and Jain Universities spoke of the Community Engagement Initiatives in their Institutions.
 Faculty from St Joseph’s College, National College and Kristu Jayanthi College also spoke of efforts at their Colleges towards Community Engagement.
 There was also a Panel discussion involving students from Universities and Colleges who reflected on their contribution to community engagement.
 An independent session had policy makers, representatives of NGO’s also speaking on the theme.